MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // List of origins that are allowed to issue requests with the custom scheme.
   // Except origins with custom scheme itself and no-origin requests,
   // the origin of any request to the custom scheme URL
   // needs to be in this list.
-Note that cross origin restrictions still apply.
+Note that cross-origin restrictions still apply.
   // Origins are specified as a string in the format of scheme://host:port.
   // The origins are string pattern matched with `*` (matches 0 or more characters) and `?` (matches 0 or 1 character) wildcards.
   // For example, "http://*.example.com:80".